Jitesh117/jitesh117.github.io/content/vim_stuff/buffers-windows-and-tabs-in-vim.md

 gt
 ```

-This sequence creates a new tab, opens two files side by side in the first tab, creates another tab with a single file, and the nmoves ot hte next tab.
+This sequence creates a new tab, opens two files side by side in the first tab, creates another tab with a single file, and then moves to the next tab.

 ## Buffers, Windows, and Tabs: Key Differences